 From Microsoft SQL Server to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Microsoft SQL Server data in Looker is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Microsoft SQL Server to Redshift, Microsoft SQL Server to BigQuery, Microsoft SQL Server to Azure SQL Data Warehouse, Microsoft SQL Server to PostgreSQL, Microsoft SQL Server to Panoply, and Microsoft SQL Server to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Microsoft SQL Server to Redshift, Microsoft SQL Server to BigQuery, Microsoft SQL Server to Azure Synapse Analytics, Microsoft SQL Server to PostgreSQL, Microsoft SQL Server to Panoply, and Microsoft SQL Server to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data automatically, making it easy to integrate Microsoft SQL Server to Looker automatically.
-With just a few clicks, Stitch starts extracting your Microsoft SQL Server data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.
+Products like Stitch were built to move data automatically, making it easy to integrate Microsoft SQL Server with Looker.
+With just a few clicks, Stitch starts extracting your Microsoft SQL Server data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.